 The Four Enemies Of Stainless Steel

-- Hard Water – Hard water is water that is considered to have high mineral content.
+3. Hard Water - Hard water is water that is considered to have high mineral content.
 This can be found all over the world, with the mineral content of water changing from one place to the next.
-Hard water may leave spots on Stainless Steel and, when heated, leave deposits behind that, if allowed to remain, will break down the passive layer and rust stainless steel.
+Hard water may leave spots on Stainless Steel and, when heated, leave deposits behind that if allowed to remain, will break down the passive layer and rust Stainless Steel.

-- Other Deposits – Other deposits from food preparation must be properly removed.
-This is not really relevant to the use of Stainless Steel in cable management but worth noting nonetheless.
+4. Other Deposits - Other deposits from food preparation and service must be properly removed.
+This is not really relevant to the use of Stainless Steel in Cable Management, but worth noting nonetheless.

 Best PracticeNone of the information on the previous page should be considered a reason not to use Stainless Steel in your cable management installation.
 After all, it is far superior in corrosion resistance, finish and aesthetics to other metals and plastics.
 The best practice set out below should go a long way to ensuring that your installation remains in pristine condition for many years.